Michigan Paid Medical Leave Act

 - Expands paid medical leave eligible population

-- No advanced notification is required by employee, but documentation is required
+- No advanced notification is required by the employee, but documentation is required

-- Accrued time is accessible within 90 days of employment
+- Accrued time is accessible at 90 days of employment

-- Vast majority of WSU employees are not affected by this new law
+- The vast majority of WSU employees are not affected by this new law

 Who is Eligible for Michigan Paid Medical Leave?